osamaqarem/drag-select/README.md

 ### +60Hz Displays

 Drag-to-select calcuations happen once per frame.
 The more frames are rendered each second, the more often that calculation occurs.
-If the perceived responsiveness when executing this utility 60 times/sec instead of 120 times/sec for a 120Hz display, then this could be optimized.
+If the perceived responsiveness when executing this utility 60 times/sec instead of 120 times/sec for a 120Hz display is similar, then this could be something to optimize.

 ## Currently Not Supported